lekrsu/shfw-walkthrough/README.md

 1. Set sport DPC curve to 30A with a flat curve (0.0 linear).
    - Configure the other modes as desired, preferably lower than sport for logical reasons.
-   - Set the brake to 40A with a flat curve.
-   - Set speed limit to off / 0.
+   - Keep the speed limit to off / 0.

 2. Go to the field weakening tab and:
    - Enable field weakening for sport mode.
-   - Configure as follows: 22 km/h, 5A, 1500.
+   - Configure as follows: 20 km/h, 0A, 1500.

 3. Default tire size for G30 models are 10", but set 9.3" to get the dash speed to match GPS speed.

+Additional information: Newer G30 BMS models might run firmware limited to 28A total battery current.
+These, will have worse performance compared to the older 40A current models.

 #### [Xiaomi Pro 2, 3](#xiaomi-pro-2-3)